An equality between entanglement and uncertainty: Uncertainty relations

 where $\Delta Y = \sqrt{\bra{\psi}Y^2\ket{\psi} - \bra{\psi}Y\ket{\psi}^2}$ for $Y \in \{X,Z\}$ is the standard deviation resulting from measuring $\ket{\psi}$ with observable $Y$.

-In the modern day literature, uncertainty is usually measured in terms of entropies~\cite{Hirschman57, deutsch} (see~\cite{EURreview1} for a survey).
+In the modern day literature, uncertainty is usually measured in terms of entropies (starting with~\cite{Hirschman57,Beckner75,BiaMyc75}, see~\cite{EURreview1} for a survey).
 One of the reasons this is desirable is that~\eqref{eq:heisenberg} makes no statement if $\ket{\psi}$ happens to give zero expectation on $[X,Z]$~\cite{deutsch}.
 To see how uncertainty can be quantified in terms of entropies, let us start with a simple example.
 Throughout, we let Alice ($A$) denote the system to be measured.
-For now, let us consider measuring a single qubit in the state $\rho_A$ using two incompatible measurements given by the Pauli $\sigma_x$ or $\sigma_z$ eigenbases.
-We have from~\cite{MaaUff88} that for any $\rho_A$
+For now, let us consider measuring a single qubit in the state $\rho_A$ using two incompatible measurements given by the Pauli $\sigma_x$ or $\sigma_z$ eigenbases, and let $K$ be the random variable associated with the measurement outcome.
+We have from~\cite{MaaUff88} that for any state $\rho_A$

-where $H(K|\Theta=\theta) = - \sum_{k} p_{k|\Theta=\theta} \log p_{k|\Theta=\theta}$ is the Shannon entropy\footnote{All logarithms are base 2 in this article.} of the probability distribution over measurement outcomes $k \in \{0,1\}$ when we perform the measurement labeled $\theta$ on the state $\rho_A$, and each measurement is chosen with probability $p_\theta = 1/2$.
+where $H(K|\Theta=\theta) = - \sum_{k} p_{k|\Theta=\theta} \log p_{k|\Theta=\theta}$ is the Shannon entropy (all logarithms are base 2 in this article) of the probability distribution over measurement outcomes $k \in \{0,1\}$ when we perform the measurement labeled $\theta$ on the state $\rho_A$, and each measurement is chosen with probability $p_\theta = 1/2$.
 To see that this is an uncertainty relation note that if one of the two entropies is zero, then~\eqref{eq:basicUR} tells us that the other is necessarily non-zero, i.e., there is at least some amount of uncertainty.
-If we measure a $d_A$-dimensional system $A$ in two orthonormal bases ${\theta}_0 = \{\ket{x_0}\}_{x=1}^{d_A}$ and ${\theta_1} = \{\ket{x_1}\}_{x=1}^{d_A}$ then the r.h.s. of~\eqref{eq:basicUR} becomes $\log(1/c)$, where $c = \max_{x_0,x_1} |\ip{x_0}{x_1}|^2$~\cite{MaaUff88}.
+If we measure a $d_A$-dimensional system $A$ in two orthonormal bases ${\theta}_0 = \{\ket{x_0}\}_{x=1}^{d_A}$ and ${\theta_1} = \{\ket{x_1}\}_{x=1}^{d_A}$ then the r.h.s. of~\eqref{eq:basicUR} becomes $\log(1/c)$, where $c = \max_{x_0,x_1} |\ip{x_0}{x_1}|^2$.
 The largest amount of uncertainty, i.e., the largest $\log(1/c)$, is thereby obtained when $|\ip{x_0}{x_1}| = 1/\sqrt{d_A}$, that is, the two bases are mutually unbiased (MUB)~\cite{Ivanovic1981}.